Srlive1201/LibRPA/docs/driver.rst

 Without an input file ``librpa.in``, the above commands will all run the low-scaling RPA calculation.
-To perform other tasks such as exact-exchange or GW calculations, you need to specify the ``task`` keyword in ``librpa.in``.
-Please turn to the :doc:`manual page of input parameters <user_guide/input_parameters>` for more information.
+To perform other tasks such as exact-exchange or GW calculations or specify other parameters, you need an input file ``librpa.in``.
+Please refer to the :doc:`manual page of input parameters <user_guide/input_parameters>` for more information.